yogeshadke/qacleanquote/README.md

 # *Project Name - Clearquote*

-# QAclearquote Page Objects and Utility
+# Page Objects and Utility
 # Overview

 This repository contains classes for automating a mobile application using Appium and the Page Object Model (POM) design pattern.
 The classes include InspectionPage, HomePage, LoginPage, QaClearquote_baseclass, ExtentListenerClass, and TestClass.